 Texting Games for Faraway Friends

-When friends are across the miles and spending Valentine’s Day alone, texting games can bring a smile to everyone’s face.
-These cool games are simple and fun, and don’t even require an internet connection.
+If you’re spending Valentine’s Day alone and have friends who live far away, these texting games to play with friends can bring a smile to everyone’s face.
+These games are simple and fun, and don’t even require an internet connection.

 10. Story Time